ethstorage/w3drive/README.md

 #### Register
 Use the "hkdf" function to derive the 32-bit root secret key.
-Encrypt user drive id with root key, and store the encrypted data and drive id on chain.
+Encrypt user drive id with root key, and store the encrypted data and drive id on the chain.
 ```
 import hkdf from 'futoin-hkdf';
 const keyByteLength = 32;